Sun Jun (Eastern Wu)

 Sun Jun (219 – 19 October 256), courtesy name Ziyuan, was a military general and regent of the state of Eastern Wu during the Three Kingdoms period of China.
 He served under the second Wu emperor, Sun Liang.

 Life

-Sun Jun was a great-grandson of Sun Jing, an uncle of Wu's founding emperor Sun Quan; his father was Sun Gong (孙恭) and his grandfather was Sun Gao (孙暠).
-Late in Sun Quan's reign, he became a trusted personal assistant of Sun Quan's, and he was said to have been, in conjunction with Sun Quan's daughter Sun Luban, involved in falsely accusing the crown prince Sun He, leading to Sun He's deposal in 250.
+Sun Jun was a great-grandson of Sun Jing, an uncle of Wu's founding emperor Sun Quan; his father was Sun Gong (孙恭), who became Cavalier Attendant-Cadet, and his grandfather was Sun Gao (孙暠).
+Sun Gao had, on the Quan's elder brother Sun Ce's death, made an abortive claim to the succession as an elder candidate, ending his career, but this doesn't seem to have impacted Sun Jun's prospects.
+As a youth, he gained a reputation as a rider and an archer, for being brave and decisive.

+Late in Sun Quan's reign, Sun Jun became a trusted aide as the infighting between the crown prince Sun He and younger brother Sun Ba split the court.
+Sun Quan is said to have told Sun Jun of his worries, being concerned that the divisions that had undermined the regime of Yuan Shao would repeat here so neither prince could succeed.
+He was said to have been, in conjunction with Sun Quan's daughter Sun Luban, involved in falsely accusing the crown prince Sun He, leading to Sun He's deposal in 250.
 At his and Sun Luban's recommendation, Sun Quan created his youngest son Sun Liang as his successor.
 Again at Sun Jun's recommendation, Sun Quan named Zhuge Ke regent for Sun Liang in 251, and after his death in 252, Sun Jun became a key assistant to Zhuge.